raju0x/raju0x.github.io/_posts/2016-07-06-http-basics-part1.md

 ## 7-Application layer :

-responsible for user interaction.
-An example of an OSI application is the
+Responsible for user interaction.
+Below are the appliction layer protocols.

-### BGP:
+### BGP :

 Short for Border Gateway Protocol, BGP is a network protocol operating on port 179 for exchanging routing information between gateway hosts.

 ### DHCP :

-Short for Dynamic Host Configuration Protocol,DHCP is a protocol used to assign an IP address to a computer or device that has been connected to anetwork automatically.
+Short for Dynamic Host Configuration Protocol, DHCP is a protocol used to assign an IP address to a computer or device that has been connected to anetwork automatically.

 ### FTP :